emmagheck/microfilm_database_migration/README.md

 ## 📘 Overview
 This Python script parses a Microsoft Access **XML export** containing microfilm accession records, and transforms it into a **CSV file** formatted for **ArchivesSpace bulk accessions**.
 It automatically maps XML fields to ArchivesSpace CSV fields, applies conditional logic, and reformats dates for consistency.
+The fields and code can be modified as needed to accomodate an institution's unique XML schema.

 ---